stat337Group8/breastCancerPredictions/README.md

 - **Questions:**
   - Which modality[ies] of data would be most effective at predicting patient outcome (secondary image characteristics, demographics, clinical data)?
   - Does the MRI equipment have any confounding influence on the imaging data and patient outcome prediction?
+  - Can we demonstrate if the models trained on imputed and nonimputed differ in performance?
 - **Methods:**
   - Logistic Regression
   - Linear Regression